* Trump says pact would hurt economy, cost jobs

 Trump said his administration would begin negotiations either to re-enter the Paris accord or to have a new agreement "on terms that are fair to the United States, its businesses, its workers, its people, its taxpayers."
-He complained in particular about China's terms under the agreement.
+He in particular complained about China's terms under the agreement.

 International leaders including the pope had pressed Trump not to abandon the accord.

 Italian Prime Minister Paolo Gentiloni, German Chancellor Angela Merkel and French President Emmanuel Macron said in a rare joint statement the agreement cannot be renegotiated and urged their allies to hasten efforts to combat climate change.
 They pledged to do more to help developing countries adapt.

 "While the U.S. decision is disheartening, we remain inspired by the growing momentum around the world to combat climate change and transition to clean growth economies," said Canadian Prime Minister Justin Trudeau.

 With Trump's action, the United States will walk away from nearly every nation in the world on one of the pressing global issues of the 21st century.
 Syria and Nicaragua are the only other non-participants in the accord.

 The United States was one of 195 nations that agreed to the accord in Paris in December 2015.
 Under the pact, which was years in the making, nations both rich and poor committed to reducing emissions of so-called greenhouse gases generated by burning fossils fuels and blamed by scientists for warming the planet.